Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

 Mathematics of the $\bbH$"=space contains three constituents: a vector space, the inner"=product add-on over it, and topology.
 The two latter ones invoke the first one which is completely independent (algebra) and begins with the formula

 This is the pivotal expression of quantum theory.
-Comprehending its genesis is tantamount to comprehending the nature of the linearity of \qm.
-In \eqref{1}, there appear the complex numbers $\frak a, \frak b\in\bbC$, symbols of operations $\cdot$ and~$+$, and also vectors $\ket\psi$, $\ket\varphi$, $\ket\chi\in\bbH$.
-It is clear that until an empirical basis for all these devices is found, the interpretation of abstraction \eqref{1} and questions of the kind ``Quantum States: What the Hell Are They?''
-(55~times in \cite{fuchs3}) will remain a problem.
-To all appearances, the problem is considered so difficult---``quantum states \ldots\ cannot be `found out'\,\,'' \cite[p.~428]{saunders}---that the non"=axiomatic meaning of these symbols was not even discussed in the literature.
+Comprehending its genesis is tantamount to comprehending the nature of the \emph{linearity} of \qm.

+In \eqref{1}, there occur the complex numbers $\frak a, \frak b\in\bbC$, symbols of operations $\cdot$ and~$+$, and also vectors $\ket\psi$, $\ket\varphi$, $\ket\chi\in\bbH$.
+It is clear that until an empirical basis for all these devices is found, the interpretation of abstraction \eqref{1} and questions of the kind ``Quantum States: What the Hell Are They?\@'' (55~times in \cite{fuchs3}) will remain a problem.
+To all appearances, the problem is considered so difficult""---``quantum states \ldots\ cannot be `found out'\,'' \cite[p.~428]{saunders}---that the non"=axiomatic meaning of these symbols was not even discussed in the literature.
 In the meantime, not only is the situation far from hopeless, but it also admits a solution.
 The present work is devoted to gradual progress towards an understanding of formula \eqref{1}.
-Stated differently, equality \eqref{1} becomes an \emph{empirical} theorem (p.~\pageref{Theorem}).
+Stated differently, equality \eqref{1} becomes an empirical `theorem' (p.~\pageref{Theorem}).